What Are Rental Options Like in Spokane, WA?

 Option 1: Craigslist, Facebook Rentals, Zillow/Trulia

 This is probably the first way many out-of-towners search for places to rent.
-It’s how we found our current apartment!
+It’s how we found our apartment!
 It’s best suited for people looking for apartments, as homes for rent (particularly if they are under $1,200 in Spokane) are going quickly in this market.

 If you’re willing to live farther out from Spokane, like Spokane Valley, Cheney, Liberty Lake, etc., you’ll have more luck finding more homes at better prices.